awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 **Critical stability enhancements**

-1. Fixed a bug which materializes when the `NOT EXISTS` operator incorrectly returns TRUE which can only happen under the following unusual set of circumstances:
+1. Fixed a bug that appears when the `NOT EXISTS` operator incorrectly returns TRUE, which can only happen when the following unusual set of circumstances occurs:
    + A query is using the `NOT EXISTS` operator\.
    + The column or columns being evaluated against the outer query in the `NOT EXISTS` subquery contain a NULL value\.
-   + There is not a another predicate in the subquery that removes the need for the evaluation of the NULL values\.
+   + There isn't a another predicate in the subquery that removes the need for the evaluation of the NULL values\.
    + The filter used in the subquery does not use an index seek for its execution\.
-   + The operator is not converted to a join by the query optimizer\.
+   + The operator isn't converted to a join by the query optimizer\.

 ### Aurora PostgreSQL release 3\.3\.0<a name="AuroraPostgreSQL.Updates.20180305.330"></a>